krauseannelize/notes-google-data-analytics-prof/4-Process-Data-from-Dirty-to-Clean/2-Clean-data-for-more-accurate-insights.md

 - Unit Cost in G10 is blank, but this can be calculated by dividing the Total by Units or `=H10/F10`.
 Insert the value 4.99 in G10
 - Units in F16 is blank, but this can be calculated by dividing the Total by Unit Cost or `=H10/G10`.
 Insert the value 35 in F16
 - Total in H19 is blank, but this can be calculated by multiplying the Units by Unit Cost or `=F19*G19`.
 Insert the value 251.72 in H19
-- Select the entire sheet and select "Trim whitespace" from the Data tab, Data cleanup section
+- Select the entire sheet and select "Trim whitespace" from the Data tab, Data cleanup option
 - Apply date formatting to column B to verify all cells contain valid dates
 - Insert a new column F and used the function `=PROPER(C2)` to change all values in column C to Proper Case
 - Insert a new column G and used the function `=PROPER(D2)` to change all values in column D to Proper Case